jyyulab/NetBID/docs/index.md

 ## Overview

-NetBID2 is a systematic, data-driven, network-based approach for revealing and characterizing “drivers” of biological interest.
+**NetBID2** (**Net**work-based **B**ayesian **I**nference of **D**rivers, version **2**) is a comprehensive algorithm and toolkit designed for the identification of drivers underlying diseases and other biological processes, especially those **hidden** ones.
+Many signaling proteins (e.g., kinases), transcription factors, and other factors that are crucial drivers of phenotypes are not genetically/epigenetically altered or differentially expressed at the mRNA or protein level but are instead altered by post-translational or other modifications; hence, they are termed **hidden drivers**.
+Conventional mutation analysis and differential expression analysis may not be able to capture them.
+Moreover, hidden drivers may operate in a context-dependent fashion, making them difficult to capture by knowledge-based pathway enrichment analysis.
+NetBID2 reverse-engineers context-specific interactomes and integrates network activity inferred from large-scale multiomics data, empowering the identification of "**hidden drivers**".
 It can provide insights to help understand unclear biological mechanisms and can also identify potential therapeutic targets.
-Many “hidden drivers,” such as signaling proteins and epigenetic factors, are crucial contributors to disease phenotypes.
-However, the existing tools that use traditional differentiation analysis are inadequate for mining a list of “drivers” to find candidates for further investigation.

 **NetBID** is a data-driven systems biology pipeline that uses a data-driven, network-based Bayesian inference approach to identify drivers from transcriptomics, proteomics, and phosphoproteomics data, where the drivers can be either transcription factors (**TFs**) or signaling factors (**SIGs**).

-**NetBID version 2.0** (shorten to NetBID2) is an upgraded version of [NetBID 1.0](https://github.com/jyyulab/NetBID/releases/tag/1.0.0), which has been published in [Nature]((https://www.nature.com/articles/s41586-018-0177-0)) in 2018.
-NetBID 2.0 inherites all of the main functions from NetBID 1.0 and provides many more functions and pipelines with which to perform advanced end-to-end analyses.
+As an upgraded version of [NetBID 1.0](https://github.com/jyyulab/NetBID/releases/tag/1.0.0), which has been published in [Nature](https://www.nature.com/articles/s41586-018-0177-0) in 2018, NetBID2 inherites all of the main functions from NetBID 1.0 and provides many more functions and pipelines with which to perform advanced end-to-end analyses.

 ![SupFigure1](SupFigure1.jpg)